steemit/condenser/src/app/help/en/faq.md

 <a href="#Table_of_Contents_Voting_and_Curating">^</a>
 ## <span id="Where_can_I_check_my_voting_mana">Where can I check my voting mana?</span>

-You can view your current voting mana using third party tools such as https://steemd.com/@youraccount.
+You can view your current voting mana using third party tools such as https://steemscan.com/account/youraccount or https://steemdb.io/@youraccount

 <a href="#Table_of_Contents_Voting_and_Curating">^</a>
 ## <span id="What_determines_how_much_of_the_curation_reward_goes_to_the_author_versus_curators">What determines how much of the curation reward goes to the author versus curators?</span>